Terrabits/qt_python_project/README.md

 This is a model-view-controller (MVC) project template built around Qt for Python.

-The goal is to create a design pattern which leverages the usability of Qt Creator while spending as little time as possible with Qt itself.
+The goal is to create a design pattern which leverages Qt Creator while spending as little time as possible with Qt itself.

 Working build scripts, built around `pyinstaller`, are included as well.